xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googlemock/docs/v1_5/Documentation.md

 To contribute code to Google Mock, read:

-  * DevGuide -- read this _before_ writing your first patch.
+  * DevGuide -- read this _before_ writing your receiver patch.
   * [Pump Manual](http://code.google.com/p/googletest/wiki/PumpManual) -- how we generate some of Google Mock's source files.